ryrobes/rvbbit/README.md

 ## Signals & Solvers

 ## Metrics & KPIs
 coming soon.
+Since, if you think about, KPIs and Metrics are just different kinds of signals and solvers.

 ## Dynamic Theme System
 Did I mention reactive parameters?
 Yes, the theme of the UI is itself a set of reactive parameters.
 CSS maps everywhere.
 Specific card overrides, global defaults, conditional formatting.
 Data-driven dynamic theme changes?
 Yes.

 ## The Canvas
-minimize cards, pin them to all tabs
+Minimize cards, pin them to all tabs, go nuts.

 ## Recursive Composition
 Arrange a set of a cards in a board tab - drag that composed tab into another board, it's now it's own single card.
 Great for composing and organizing groups of cards that share functionality or need to be re-used (ex: a "sidebar menu" for a series of dashboard tabs)

 ## Kits (plug-ins)

 ## Card History
 A visual undo log of all card changes and their code diffs.
 Easy to scrub between old versions or even drag them out as new cards.